Last updated on June 16th, 2023

 The work doesn’t stop at reinstatement.
 Walmart expects sellers to stick to their action plans and improve their performances.

 We know how stressful seller account suspensions can be.
-Keep suspensions at bay by considering this simple yet sometimes overlooked tip: understand their terms.
+Keep a suspended Walmart account at bay by considering this simple yet sometimes overlooked tip: understand their terms.

 There’s a reason why people often remind each other to “read the fine print” when signing contracts.
-And in a place as big as Walmart, this advice becomes all the more important.
+With a platform as big as Walmart, this advice becomes all the more important.
 Simply reading terms and policies isn’t enough; sellers should understand them if they want to keep their businesses alive.

-The last thing you want is to have your Walmart account suspended.
-Avoid setting yourself in such a position by taking cues from this article’s points.
+The last thing you want is to have your Walmart seller account suspended.
+Avoid getting yourself in such a position by taking cues from this article.
 Even if you display great behavior on the platform, this remains an important lesson to learn.